 Artists’ plates section: Claire Bishop on Francis Alÿs, Gemma Lloyd on Donna Conlon, Max Andrews on Henrik Håkansson and Insa Winkler, Diana Baldon on Marine Hugonnier, Mariana Cánepa Luna on Alfredo Jaar, Zoë Gray on Brian Jungen, Lars Bang Larsen on Aleksandra Mir, Richard Flood on Richard Prince, Alejandra Aguado on Tomás Saraceno, Francesco Manacorda on Simon Starling.

-launch in December 2006 coincided with the symposium ‘
+launched in London in December 2006, coinciding with the symposium

 No Way Back? organised by

-the RSA, Arts Council England in partnership with the
+the RSA and Arts Council England in partnership with the

 London School of Economics & Political Science.